 However, if an embryo and pregnancy are healthy, insufficient progesterone production can cause failed implantation or early miscarriage during the first trimester.
-Additionally, studies have shown that progesterone supplementation drastically reduces the risk of miscarriage in women who experienced bleeding during early pregnancy for suffered multiple early losses.
+Additionally, studies have shown that progesterone supplementation drastically reduces the risk of miscarriage and symptoms of low progesterone in pregnancy including bleeding during early pregnancy for suffered multiple early losses.

 Low progesterone can be, but is not always, the cause of early miscarriage.

 If you know you have low progesterone, you first may want to try to improve your levels naturally.
 There are a few things that might help: